 An Ethiopian Saves – Jeremiah 38

-As Nebuchadnezzar’s armies surrounded Jerusalem and continued to take it apart piece by piece, the Lord spoke to the people of Judah through Jeremiah and warned them not to resist His judgment.
-He assured them that He would be with them in their Babylonian exile and would be their protection.
+As Nebuchadnezzar’s armies surrounded Jerusalem and continued to take it apart, piece by piece, the Lord spoke to the people of Judah through the prophet Jeremiah, warning them not to resist His judgment.
+He assured them that He would be with them throughout their Babylonian exile, and would be their protection.
 But God’s message was not believed, and the life of Jeremiah, God’s messenger, was in peril.

 “This is what the Lord says: ‘Whoever stays in this city will die by the sword, famine or plague, but whoever goes over to the Babylonians will live.
 They will escape with their lives; they will live.’
 And this is what the Lord says: ‘This city will certainly be given into the hands of the army of the king of Babylon, who will capture it.’”